morgen-peschke/l-systems/README.md

 to generate them are so much fun to write.
 This particular go at them is more for my entertainment than anything else, so it's a bit rough around the edges.

-Notably, the animation appears to have super-linear growth as the number of shapes increases, and scrolling gets very slow, very quickly.
-This is primarily because Swing isn't my area of expertise, so the GUI code is probably really cringe-worthy (apologies in advance if you're good at Swing).

 Several of the L-Systems invert each iteration, so they don't animate well.
 Eventually I'll get around to special-casing these, but for now expect odd rendering for the Sierpinski systems.